shahnawaz46/Netflix-clone/README.md

+## to visit project click on below link

+The app is deployed using Firebase at : https://netflix-clone-b6b90.web.app/

 # Getting Started with Create React App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts